 Diabetes mellitus is more often found in dogs a bit older and is the more serious of the two types.

 Diabetes can be found in 1 out of every 200 dogs.
 There is no cure.
 It is usually hereditary.
 It must be diagnosed, controlled, and maintained as it is life-threatening.

 It is a disease of your dog’s endocrine system.
 It is a disorder of the metabolism of protein, fat, and carbohydrate due to insulin deficiency.
 When the pancreas cannot produce enough natural insulin to regulates the absorption and utilization of glucose (sugar), you will have either hypoglycemia or hyperglycemia.
 Hypoglycemia means low blood sugar, often caused by the wrong treats/food or missed meals.

-Hyperglycemia is high blood sugar, normally caused by missed insulin, too much food, and/or lessened exercise.
+Hyperglycemia is high blood sugar, usually caused by missed insulin, too much food, and not enough exercise.